thegetty/grj-20/content/about.md

 ## Information for Scholars

-The manuscripts in this issue were peer reviewed through a double-masked process in which the identities of the authors and reviewers remained anonymous.
-Exceptions include “Bennett Buck’s *Good Neighbor Policy:* A Case of Mistaken Identity” by James Oles, which received single-anonymous review; and “Belonging Elsewhere: Felipe Baeza and Laura G. Gutiérrez in Conversation,” which did not undergo peer review.
+The research articles in this issue were peer reviewed through a double-masked process in which the identities of the authors and reviewers remained anonymous.
+The essay “Bennett Buck’s Good Neighbor Policy: A Case of Mistaken Identity” by James Oles received single-anonymous review.
+“Belonging Elsewhere: Felipe Baeza and Laura G. Gutiérrez in Conversation” received editorial review.

 To submit a manuscript, please visit [grj.scholasticahq.com](https://grj.scholasticahq.com).